josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 The `$diggest` cycle is the stage in which Angular ensures the changes of the model have settled, so that it can render the view with the updated changes of the model.
-In order to do that, Angular starts a loop, in which each iteration will evaluate all the template expressions of the View as well as its `$watcher`s and it will keep a copy of the result.
+In order to do that, Angular starts a loop in which each iteration evaluates all the template expressions of the View as well as its `$watcher`s.
 If in the current iteration the result is the same as the result of the previous one, then Angular will leave there, otherwise it will try again.
 If after 10 attempts things haven't settled, then Angular will exit with an error: The ["*Inifite $diggest Loop Error*" (`infdig`)][1].